 Dining: Trestle on Tenth

 The airy bar, brick-lined dining room and cozy back garden are for those in the know.
 Modern American cuisine gets custom accents from Swiss owner-chef Ralf Kuettel.
 Start with steak tartare with quail egg or pork shoulder crépinette with sautéed spinach.
-For the main dish, sample cider-braised short ribs with bacon and radicchio or spinach gnocchi with sugar snap peas, zucchini and tomato.
+For the main dish, sample calves' liver with potato rostï or goat cheese gnocchi with spinach, black olives and butternut squash.
 Be sure to try the selection of cheeses and wines.